alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 date: 2025-01-24
 ---

 Welcome!
 This data analysis was conducted as a capstone project for the Google Data Analytics Professional Certificate.
-Thank you for reading.  <br />
+Thank you for reading.

 ### About The Company

 - **Company –** Cyclistic - fictional Chicago bike share company
 - **Offering –** single-ride passes, full-day passes, annual memberships
-- **Fleet –** 5,824 bikes across 692 stations  <br />
+- **Fleet –** 5,824 bikes across 692 stations

 ### Scenario

-**Profitability Assessment –**  <br />
+**Profitability Assessment –**
-Finance analysts found that annual members are much more profitable than casual riders (non-members who use single-ride or full-day passes).
+Finance analysts found that annual members are much more profitable than single-ride or day-pass casual riders.

-**Hypothesis –**  <br />
+**Hypothesis –**
-Lily Moreno (Director of Marketing) believes there's opportunity to convert casual riders into members thanks to their awareness of Cyclistic's convenience and accessibility.
-She believes a marketing campaign aimed at converting casual riders into annual members would help drive future growth.    <br />
+Lily Moreno (Director of Marketing) believes –
+1. There's opportunity to convert casual riders into members
+2. A marketing campaign aimed at converting casual riders into annual members would help drive future growth

 ### Data Question

----

 ### Company Goal